Crew

 Michael Berenbaum, A.C.E. - Editor

-Michael Berenbaum has over twenty years of editing experience for both feature films and television.
-He is a member of the American Cinema Editors Society (ACE), and received an Emmy award for the pilot episode of "Desperate Housewives".
-Berenbaum has collaborated with an array of directors including Joel and Ethan Coen, John Turturro, Al Pacino, Julian Schnabel, and Martin Scorsese.
-He edited the HBO series "Sex and the City" and has won two ACE Eddie Awards for his work on that show.
-His projects include Hollywoodland, starring Ben Affleck, Adrian Brody, and Diane Lane, the feature film version of Sex and the City, and the Showtime series "Nurse Jackie", starring Edie FalcoHe recently completed editing the feature film Sex and the City 2.
+the Academy of Motion Picture Arts and Sciences and a member of the American Cinema Editors Society (ACE).
+Michael received an Emmy award for the pilot episode of "Desperate Housewives" and has collaborated with an array of directors including Joel and Ethan Coen, John Turturro, Al Pacino, Julian Schnabel, and Martin Scorsese.
+He edited episodes of the HBO series "The Wire" and "Sex and the City", winning two ACE Eddie Awards for his work on the latter.
+His projects include Hollywoodland, starring Ben Affleck, Adrian Brody, and Diane Lane, and the feature films Sex and the City and Sex and the City 2.
+He worked on the Showtime series "Nurse Jackie", starring Edie Falco, the FX series "The Americans", the HBO series "Happyish" and"Divorce," starring Sarah Jessica Parker, and the Netflix series "Marco Polo" and "Sweet Tooth."
+He is currently working on the HBO Max series "Tokyo Vice" and "And Just Like That".

 Michael Berenbaum's IMDb.com entry